 Volunteers are a short walk from the centre of Coronado.
 As a result, many restaurants, supermarkets and volunteer projects are nearby!
 The residence accommodation is in a compound that comes with 24 hour security.
 Moreover, there is a digital keypad to open and close the front gates.
 This is to ensure that volunteers are safe.
 There are fully equipped kitchens to prepare all of your food within the house.
 To sum up, the volunteer accommodation setup offers volunteers a unique experience.
 That is, you get the opportunity to live with other volunteers as well as an independent living environment.

 From time to time, the Spanish school will host a cuisine night to teach you how to make Costa Rican dishes.
-These are free to join.
+You will just have to contribute to purchasing the ingredients, about 4-5 GBP.
 Your dinner will be some of the best-prepared food.
 Who needs to go to a restaurant when you can try your very own Latin American cuisine!

 * These fees apply to each individual application.

 In order to apply to join PMGY you are required to make your Registration Fee payment of 249 USD.
 In the unlikely event we are unable to offer you a place on the program then your Registration Fee will be refunded in full within 48 hours of applying.
 The remaining fee is then due no less than 60 days prior to your program start date.
 During this period if you need to make a change to your trip (destination, program or date) then this can be facilitated for an admin fee of 60 USD.
 Please note any changes will be subject to availability.